zconsulting-ar-public/aws-moodle/README.md

 It's the same architecture but with Aurora-MySQL and Nginx.

 # Before run the cloudformation stack
-Plase download this files, upload to your bucket and chang all the templates URL in the **00-master.yaml** file
+Plase download this files, upload to your bucket and change all templates URL in the **00-master.yaml** file

 > TemplateURL: https://bucketurl/file.yaml

 with your bucket URL.

-After that check the permissions in your bucket.
+After that, check the permissions in your bucket.

 # Error during installation

-During the installation, moodle will detect that it is not the same IP with which the installation was started, this is because it will detect the ALB's IP.
+During the installation, Moodle will detect that it's not the same IP with which the installation was started, this is because it will detect the ALB's IP.
-To solve this, check the log files which is the ALB IP or check the network interfaces panel in the EC2 section.
-After that, connect to the database from the web instance.
-Verify the credentials in Secrets Manager and select the moodle database.
+To solve this, check on the log files which the ALB IP is or check the network interfaces panel in the EC2 section.
+Then, connect to the database from the web instance, verify the credentials in Secrets Manager and select the moodle database.

 > sudo mysql -h writer-endpoint-db -u db-user -p